LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 ## Skill Routing

-Skills need to be set up first in the LiveEngage Platform in order for them to be available in the Proactive Messaging tool.
+Skills need to be set up first in the the Conversational Cloud in order for them to be available in the Proactive Messaging tool.
 For more information on skills please click [here](https://knowledge.liveperson.com/admin-settings-skills-groups-connect-visitors-to-agents-by-skills.html).

-Proactive Messaging 2.0 will automatically show existing skills from LiveEngage.
+Proactive Messaging 2.0 will automatically show existing skills from the Conversational Cloud.
 The context of the initial outbound message will be part of the conversation transcript when the consumer responds.

 For Proactive 1.0, any skills you’d like to show on Proactive tool must be manually added.
 Please reach out to your account team and get the skill added.
 Once the skill is available to use, it will show up in the "skill" dropdown list on the proactive tool.
 On Proactive 1.0, the context of the initial outbound message will show up in the Voice-to-messaging widget.